-Little Nan’s are launching a south London pub, and it’s a tribute to beloved soap opera, Eastenders.
+Little Nan’s have taken over a south London pub, and it’s a tribute to beloved soap opera, Eastenders.

 Little Nan’s is up there with London’s quirkiest bars.
-It’s a super kitsch watering hole — actually there’s two, one in Deptford and one in Fitzrovia — filled with one lad’s grandma’s furniture, ornaments and treasured heirlooms.
-And now they’re opening a pub in south London, paying homage to Pat Butcher & co.
+It’s a super kitsch chain of watering holes — there are two others, one in Deptford and one in Fitzrovia — filled with one lad’s grandma’s furniture, ornaments and treasured heirlooms.
+Earlier this year, they opened a third venue in south London, and this one, rather ironically, pays homage to Pat Butcher & co.
 (See also: the north London café that’s disguised as your grandma’s house.)

-Taking over The Cavendish Arms in Stockwell, the new Little Nan’s will be as tacky and retro as can be.
+Taking over The Cavendish Arms in Stockwell, the new Little Nan’s is as tacky and retro as can be.
 We’re talking doilies galore and kitsch cocktails served in teapots, each named after Eastenders characters and members of the Royal Family.

-The Cav’s regular live music and comedy nights will not be compromised, and nor will their legendary pizzas – it’s just that now they’ll be served on Little Nan’s best china.
-You’ll also be able to visit for bottomless brunch and afternoon tea.
+The Cav’s regular live music and comedy nights have not been compromised, and nor have their legendary pizzas – it’s just that now they’re served on Little Nan’s best china.
+You can also visit for bottomless brunch and afternoon tea.

-There’ll even be a separate room, called Shirley’s Ballroom, available for private hire.
-It’s named after The Cav’s landlady Shirley Jane Errey and features a fancy dress and props room and a giant disco ball, which is rumoured to have come from Studio 54.
+There’s even a separate room, called Shirley’s Ballroom, available for private hire.
+It’s named after The Cav’s landlady Shirley Jane Errey and features a fancy dress and props room, and a giant disco ball, which is rumoured to have come from Studio 54.

-Little Nan’s and Shirley’s Ballroom opens on February 8 at 128 Hartington Road, Stockwell, SW8 2HJ.
+Little Nan’s and Shirley’s Ballroom is open now at 128 Hartington Road, Stockwell, SW8 2HJ.
 Book here.